Large-scale Pre-training for Grounded Video Caption Generation: Related Work

 \textbf{Spatio-temporal grounding in video}.
 Spatio-temporal grounding~\cite{hcstvg,vidstg,yang2022tubedetr,tanCOMMA2021,Lin_2023_CVPR,chen2024whatwhenwhere,Su_2021_ICCV,ijcai2020p149,Yang_Neurips_2022,Gu_2024_CVPR,Wasim_2024_CVPR} aims to predict a single spatio-temporal tube enclosing an event described in a natural language query.
 Early approaches relied on object detection features~\cite{vidstg,hcstvg}. \cite{vidstg} introduced a spatio-temporal graph encoder, while \cite{hcstvg} and \cite{yang2022tubedetr} adapted transformers for multi-modal grounding.
 Some works employed contrastive learning on large-scale instructional videos, leveraging weak supervision from HowTo100M~\cite{tanCOMMA2021,chen2024whatwhenwhere}.
 Others explored architectural innovations, such as two-stream models for appearance and motion~\cite{Lin_2023_CVPR} or context-guided decoding for object-centric grounding~\cite{Gu_2024_CVPR}.
 However, these methods lack a text generation component, as they assume the query is given, and they cannot generate multiple spatio-temporal tubes for multiple objects.
 Our approach addresses this issue with the GROVE model, a novel automatic annotation method, and a manually-labeled dataset for fine-tuning and evaluation.
-Closest to our work is \cite{zhou2019grounded}, which separately performs captioning and grounding.
-In contrast, our GROVE model jointly (i) captions, (ii) tags groundable noun phrases, and (iii) grounds them with temporally dense bounding boxes while handling occlusions.
-Experimental results demonstrate that we outperform~\cite{zhou2019grounded} by a margin.
+More pertinent to our work is~\cite{zhou2019grounded}, which separately performs captioning and grounding.
+In contrast, our GROVE model jointly (i) captions and (ii)~grounds noun phrases with temporally dense bounding boxes while handling occlusions. \chg{Concurrent to our work is \cite{Munasinghe_2025_CVPR}, which targets mask-level video grounding and trains on semi-automatic annotations from existing benchmarks.
+In contrast, we focus on bounding boxes, pre-train with large-scale fully automatic annotations and fine-tune on human-annotated data.
+We outperform both~\cite{Munasinghe_2025_CVPR} and~\cite{zhou2019grounded} .}